Bart De Wever: Foreign policy

 In response to a question on Hungary's refusal to uphold the arrest warrant of Benjamin Netanyahu by the International Criminal Court, De Wever expressed that "I think we would not do it either", signalling a break with the previous government.
 Three of the parties in the De Wever government reacted negatively to this statement, and foreign minister Maxime Prévot quickly reassured the ICC that the warrant would be upheld.
 Eventually, the governing parties came to a resolution in May to uphold the warrant.

+Under De Wever's leadership, Belgium expressed its intent to formally recognize Palestinian statehood, a move that led Israeli Prime Minister Benjamin Netanyahu to label him a "weak leader".

+On 23 October 2025, at a summit in Brussels with EU leaders and Ukrainian president Volodymyr Zelensky, De Wever again resisted EU intentions to seize Russia's frozen assets at a Belgian bank to fund the Ukrainian war effort.
+He claimed that in the event of a lawsuit Belgium faces the risk of having to repay the entire amount of Russia's assets.
+De Wever continued in his opposition to the plan in December 2025, saying that "This is money from a country with which we are not at war," as the EU took legal steps towards seizing the Russian funds.
+On 15 December, the last chance to reach an agreement before the meeting of the European Council, De Wever's government said that the concessions offered by the EU, such as providing Belgium with a €210 billion fund in the event of a lawsuit and having other states guarantee at least half of the frozen assets, were not enough.
+At the meeting, it was agreed to issue joint debt to finance Ukraine instead of using the frozen assets, and Belgium's position received support from Bulgaria, Italy, and Malta.

+At the World Economic Forum in Davos in January 2026, De Wever warned that Europe risks becoming a "miserable slave" to the United States if it does not unite.
+He accused U.S. President Donald Trump of "crossing red lines," specifically citing threats related to Greenland.
+After the start of the Israeli–U.S. war against Iran, he suggested in an interview with L'Echo on 16 March 2026 that the EU should seek to normalize relations with Russia, in order to "regain access to cheap energy."

 Ideology and views

 Politically, De Wever has described himself as a conservative and a Flemish nationalist.
 He is an avowed admirer of Edmund Burke and his political philosophy, and has described British conservative writer and social critic Theodore Dalrymple, former Prime Minister Margaret Thatcher and Austrian economist Friedrich Hayek as influences.
 De Wever has also written opinion columns and essays for De Morgen and De Standaard which he published as a book titled The Precious Fabric of Society in 2008.